pktmasseta/pktmasseta.github.io/_summer/amenities.md

 ###### Bathrooms

 Every residential floor in the house comes with a full bathroom with stalls, sinks, and a closed shower area.

+###### Air Conditioning

+Boston can get quite warm over the summer, so to keep you cool and comfortable, every room comes with a window AC unit.